Skip to main content

 Note that this issue is not specific to S/Notify, but it occurs with any invite in an encrypted email viewed in Microsoft Outlook.

-If an encrypted message contains an invite, the invite cannot be seen in a Microsoft Outlook client.
+If an encrypted message contains a calendar invite, the invite cannot be seen in a Microsoft Outlook client.
 If the message is not encrypted, the invite works as expected.

 Resolution